BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Methodology

-\paragraph{View Transformer} The view transformer transforms the feature from image view to BEV.
+The view transformer transforms the feature from image view to BEV.
 We apply the view transformer proposed in \cite{LSS} to construct the BEVDet prototype.
-The substitutions include PON \cite{PON}, VPN \cite{VPN}, PYVA \cite{PYVA}, and so on.
 The adopted view transformer takes the image-view feature as input and densely predicts the depth through a classification manner.
 Then, the classification scores and the derived image-view feature are used in rendering the predefined point cloud.
 Finally, the BEV feature can be generated by applying a pooling operation along the vertical direction (\emph{i.e.}, Z coordinate axis as illustrated in Fig.~\ref{fig:pipeline}).
+In practice, we extend the default range of depth prediction to $[1,60]$ meters with an interval of $1.25\times r$, where $r$ denotes the resolution of the output features.